LAST QUARTER 2025

 Xylaria hypoxylon

-Very common wood-rotting fungus.
-It has stick-like or forked fruiting bodies with black bases and white powdery tips.
-Height 10-60mm.
+Common wood-rotting fungus characterised by stick-like or forked fruiting bodies that have black bases and white powdery tips.
+The height ranges from 10 to 60 mm.

 #